sdsu-comp526/fall24/_sources/syllabus.md

 1. contribute to collaborative software with the use of version control systems, such as `git`
 2. formulate problems in science and engineering in terms of computational methods
-3. evaluate accuracy and performance of algorithms
+3. evaluate the accuracy and performance of algorithms
-4. diagnose ill conditioned problem formulations and unstable algorithms
+4. diagnose ill-conditioned problem formulations and unstable algorithms
 5. develop effective numerical software, taking into account stability, accuracy, and cost
 6. communicate about the above using figures, numerical experiments, writing, and presentation
 7. search for and understand relevant literature and documentation